Overnight Index Swap Futures (OIS)

 The daily overnight repo rate (CORRA) is calculated and reported by the Bank of Canada.

 The final settlement price is rounded to the nearest 1/10th of one basis point (0.001).
 In the case a decimal fraction ends with 0.0005 or higher, the final settlement price shall be rounded up.

 The final settlement price is determined on the first business day following the last day of trading.

 Information on position limits can be obtained from the Bourse as they are subject to periodic changes.
 See Circulars.

 Minimum margin requirements

-Information on minimum margin requirements can be obtained from the Exchange as they are subject to periodic changes.
+Information on minimum margin requirements can be obtained from the Bourse as they are subject to periodic changes.
 See the Futures contracts margin rates page on the Regulatory Division website.

 Note: During early closing days, the regular session closes at 1:30 p.m.

 - Daily settlement price procedures for futures contracts and options on futures contracts

 - Procedures applicable to the execution of cross transactions and the execution of prearranged transactions